image

 Take a look at our Reading for Pleasure webpage for ideas on how to develop your child’s love of reading and suggestions for books to read together.
 Click here

-RECEPTION HAVE PE IN THE HALL EVERY TUESDAY AND THURSDAY.
-PLEASE MAKE SURE YOUR CHILD IS WEARING A NAMED PE KIT ON PE DAY.
+RECEPTION HAVE PE IN THE HALL EVERY MONDAY.
+PLEASE MAKE SURE YOUR CHILD IS WEARING A NAMED PE KIT ON PE DAY WITH SUITABLE FOOTWEAR, JUST IN CASE WE CHOOSE TO GO OUTSIDE.
 PLEASE MAKE SURE THAT THEIR UNIFORM IS ALL NAMED AS WELL!

 We also spend lots of time outdoors using the bikes/scooters, climbing equipment and the balls/beanbags/hoops etc.